Quasinormal modes of dS and AdS Black Holes: Feedforward neural network method: Introduction

-New derivations of the QNMs for black holes and wormholes have always attracted a great attention.
-This challenge stems from the fact that it is not easy to solve the wave equations of the considered fields, analytically.
+New derivations of the QNMs for the curved spacetimes have always attracted a great attention.
+This challenge stems from the fact that it is difficult to solve the wave equations of the considered fields, analytically.
 Therefore, many numerical techniques have been developed in order to solve those type of equations.
-In recent decades, artificial neural networks (ANNs) \cite{ann2019} are being used for solving the differential equations appeared in the different physical systems.
-As it is well known, ANN or connectionist systems compute the systems vaguely inspired by the biological neural networks that constitute animal brains.
-Some of the advantages of using ANNs in solving the differential equations are listed below \citep{Parisi:2003,Yadav:2015,Mutuk:2018erw,Mutuk:2019uez}:
+In recent decades, the artificial neural networks (ANNs) \cite{ann2019} are employed for finding solutions of differential equations which appeared in the different physical systems.
+As is well known, FNNM was the first and simplest type of ANN devised.
+In this network, the information moves in only one direction forward from the input nodes, through the hidden nodes (if any) and to the output nodes.
+There are no cycles or loops in the network \cite{FNNM}.
+FNNM or such connectionist systems compute the systems uncertainly inspired by the biological nervous (neural) systems that constitute animal brains and also there are many applications in general relativity and cosmology \cite{Menendez-Vazquez:2020khz,Dreissigacker:2020xfr,Wang:2020dbt,Vajente:2019ycy,Ciuca:2018tei,Khan:2020fso,Green:2020dnx,Santos:2020gis,Haegel:2019uop,Dreissigacker:2019edy,George:2017pmj,Gabbard:2017lja}.
+Some of the advantages of using FNNM in solving the differential equations are listed below \citep{Parisi:2003,Yadav:2015,Mutuk:2018erw,Mutuk:2019uez}: